simbleau/cddns/README.md

 ```

 ## 3.3 Service Deployment
 cddns will work as a service daemon to keep DNS records up to date.
-The default check interval is every 5 seconds.
+The default check interval is every 30 seconds.

 ### 3.3.1 Docker
 Currently supported architectures: `amd64`, `arm64`

 Running cddns on Docker is an easy 3 step process.

-*Tip: The [CLI](#13-cli-download) is useful for testing and building inventory files locally, which can then be used for your service.*

 1. Test your Cloudflare API token: ([Help](#311-api-tokens))
 ```bash